We Spoke to Frontline Photojournalist Lynsey Addario About Fear and Female Resilience

 You’ve written that, as a woman, you were able to access places no man or Taliban could go in Afghanistan.

-You’ve travelled extensively and seen women in the most extraordinary circumstances.
+You’ve traveled extensively and seen women in the most extraordinary circumstances.
 What have you learned about the universal experience of being a woman?

 A powerful example of that is the photograph you took of a woman in eastern Congo in 2008 with her two children…

-When you yourself found out you were pregnant you say you thought your life was over.
+You say that when you found out you were pregnant, you thought your life was over.
 Did you really think your career was finished?

 When a woman goes to war with children at home people say, “How can you do that, how can you leave your kids at home?”
 But pretty much all the men in the field have children and no one ever asks how they can do that.
 I’ve had colleagues who have been killed and left their children without a father.
 No one says, “How could he had gone off to war?”
 It is an issue that we need to address.